RogueLikeJavaENS/RogueLike/TUTORIAL.md

 ## Boss

 ### Killer Rabbit
 This big pink rabbit has a key but don't want to give it to you.
-If you want to continue your ascent you have to beat him.<br>
+If you want to continue your climb you have to beat him.<br>
 Be careful he throws explosive carrots.

 ## BTC
 ![BTC](https://user-images.githubusercontent.com/71182082/115144673-33b00900-a04e-11eb-8c5c-1cc132de6027.png)<br>
 You can find BTC on the floor in a lot of room, or drop them on monster you kill.<br>
-Thoses BTC allow you to buy anythyng you want from the merchant.<br>
+Thoses BTC allow you to buy anything you want from the merchant.<br>

 ## Equipment
 The equipment are here to improve you stats.
 They can increase different type of stats like the ATK or the DEF.<br>